pubmob-com/pubmob/alcohol/index.md

 **We do not discuss alcohol during PubMob.com sessions on software development.** You will not see alcohol advertised or promoted on the site.
 (You *will* see photos of pubs and people within, and you'll see glasses and bottles that might contain alcohol.)
 But the [code of conduct](/code-of-conduct) for PubMob.com session attendees is clear: **We don't tolerate jerks, and that includes people whose drug use leads to any conduct-violating actions or statements.** They will be ejected.

-If it helps, please remember that PubMob is short for **Pub**lic **Mob** programming*.
+If it helps, please remember that PubMob is short for **Pub**lic **Mob** programming.
 PubMob is a celebration of the camaraderie possible within a group of strangers.